 Decreasing the area increases the intensity considerably.
 The intensity of the concentrated sunlight could even start a fire.

-If two identical waves, each having an intensity of , interfere perfectly constructively, what is the intensity of the resulting wave?
+If two identical waves are spatially separated, each having an intensity of 1.00 W/m2, interfere perfectly constructively in a particular location, what is the intensity of the wave at this particular location?

 We know from Superposition and Interference that when two identical waves, which have equal amplitudes , interfere perfectly constructively, the resulting wave has an amplitude of .
 Because a wave’s intensity is proportional to amplitude squared, the intensity of the resulting wave is four times as great as in the individual waves.